 1. Cold climates are often lumped together in the thermal mass discussion.
-But in my experience the real killer for earth is cold with no sun.
+But in my experience the real killer for earth is cold and wet with no sun.
 Back in my earthbag house in Turkey, I remember the temperature dropping to -7 degrees celsius where I lived, but because the sun was shining, and I had south facing windows which acted like a greenhouse to catch the solar warmth, the walls still absorbed that solar heat and despite the subzero temperature, I didn’t have to burn the fire until the sun began wane.

 What if you live in a cold, non-sunny climate and still want an earthen house?

 There are reasons you may not want to build a straw bale house (I have a straw allergy for example).
 So what you need to do is create a hybrid, and insulate your mud walls.
 How far you insulate will depend on how cold your climate is.
 You could create a straw-heavy earth plaster for your walls, or coat them in some sort of papercrete.
 Some people have attached reed mats to walls and plastered over them, Or lined the walls with straw bales.
 Someone suggested creating a lath and stuffing it with wool, or straw.
 Cork can also be added to the render, or to a lime render (thanks to Cath Coffey for that one;)